Text from The Saint Andrew Daily Missal,

 Artist: Bartolomé Esteban Murillo (1617–1682).

 Current location: Louvre Museum, Paris, France.

 Source/Photographer: Web Gallery of Art.

-This very ancient Feast was already Solemnised in the 7th-Century, and Pope Innocent IV, to fulfil the Vow made by the Cardinals before the election of his predecessor, gave it an Octave at the First Council of Lyons in 1245.
+This very ancient Feast was already Solemnised in the 7th-Century A.D., and Pope Innocent IV, to fulfil the Vow made by the Cardinals before the Election of his predecessor, gave it an Octave at The First Council of Lyons in 1245.

-This date (8 September) served to fix that of the Feast of The Immaculate Conception on 8 December.
+Today's date (8 September) served to fix The Feast of The Immaculate Conception on 8 December.